What It Means to Be a Teacher of God

 We all believe that.
 Otherwise we would not be so invested in the world and the body.
 We believe magic works because it keeps the Love of God away from us.
 It is that pure and simple.
 And within the ego's world, obviously, it does.

-(11:9) All through his training, every day and every hour, and even every minute and second, must God's teachers learn to recognize the forms of magic and perceive their meaninglessness.
+(11:9) All through their training, every day and every hour, and even every minute and second, must God's teachers learn to recognize the forms of magic and perceive their meaninglessness.

 As I come face to face with the various forms of magic in my life, whether it is a particular person or personal situation or something going on in the world at large, I must recognize they are all magic.
 If I find myself getting upset, anxious, guilty, feeling sorry for someone, etc., it is because I have forgotten that everything here is magic.
 This makes everything very, very simple.